-D. Cavity-string test in a cryomodule unit
+D. Cavity String Test in a Cryomodule Unit

-A global collaborative effort for 9-cell cavity-string tests in a cryomodule is in progress [6].
-Two units each of dressed cavities are to be provided by DESY and Fermilab, and four cavities are to be provided by KEK for this work.
+A global effort for cavity-string tests consisting of eight 9-cell cavities in a cryomodule unit is in progress [6].
+Each two units of dressed cavities are to be provided by DESY and Fermilab, and four cavities are to be provided by KEK for this work.
 A cryomodule enclosure and associated components is to be prepared by the KEK-INFN collaboration.
 This will allow the examination of the plug-compatibility concept, and help to demonstrate that the ILC can be designed and built as global effort.
-Figure 14 shows the cross section of the cavity string assembly in this global cryomodule.
+Fig. 15 shows the cross section of the cavity string assembly in this global cryomodule.

-Fig. 14.
+Fig. 15.
 Layout of the global cryomodule for an eight-cavity string test.

-E. Cryomodule-string test with one RF-power unit
+E. Cryomodule-string Test with One RF-power Unit

-Cryomodule-string tests with one RF-power unit are to be carried out eventually at three sites, DESY, Fermilab and KEK, as demonstrations of technical credibility, including overall system engineering with beam acceleration [38].
+Cryomodule-string tests with one RF-power unit are to be carried out eventually at three sites, DESY, Fermilab and KEK, as demonstrations of technical credibility, including overall system engineering with beam acceleration [39].
 DESY is well along in preparing for this test using existing infrastructure at TTF.
 Fermilab and KEK have started to prepare the infrastructure, including cryogenics and RF systems.
 SLAC is developing a Marx generator for the modulator to be used at Fermilab.
-Figure 15 show the schematic layout planned at KEK.
+Fig. 16 shows the schematic layout planned at KEK.